saltstack-formulas/django-formula/README.rst

     # salt-run state.over deployment /path/to/overstate.single

-To deploy using one database server (and one or more webservers), run the following command:
+To deploy using one database server (and one or more web servers), run the following command:

 .. code-block:: bash